 The Rule of Law - The importance of laws, whether they be those that govern the class, the school, or the country, are consistently reinforced at Pewsey Primary School.
 (The words Rule of Law are displayed alongside our School Rules in each classroom to encourage the understanding of the term).

 Pupils are taught from an early age the rules of the school.
-These are our Golden Rules.
+These are our School Rules.
 Pupils are taught the value and reasons behind rules and laws, that they govern and protect us, the responsibilities that this involves and the consequences when laws are broken.
-Pupils are involved in the process of updating this policy.
 We teach children about making smart choices with their behaviour.
-Visits from authorities such as the Police and Fire Service and our SMART Mark behaviour system help reinforce this message.
+We have recently introduced a new behaviour system where the children are recognised for following our rules of ,' 'Ready, respectful, safe'.
+Children know these words and can give examples of what they mean in reality.
+Children strive to be acknowledged on the Recognition Board in the classroom for expected behaviour, and rising above and beyond, and achieving gold.

 Individual Responsibility - At Pewsey Primary School, pupils are actively encouraged to make choices, knowing that they are in a safe and supportive environment.
 (The word Responsibility is displayed alongside our Jobs in each classroom to encourage the understanding of the term).